TriplyDB/Documentation/docs/triply-client-js/index.md

 #### Dataset.query()

-Retrieves the query object for this dataset.
+Returns the query object for this dataset.

 See section [Query](#query) for an overview of the methods that can be used with query objects.

-The following code example retrieves the query object of a specific
+The following code example returns the query object of a specific
 dataset:

 ```typescript